aexoden/chatstats/README.md

 Assigns nicknames to the most recently declared user.
 Accepts any number of nicknames, separated by tabs or spaces.
 Multiple `NICK` directives are allowed.

+An extended nickname syntax is available to restrict nickname linkages to specific date or time ranges.
+This is useful if two different users used the same nickname at different points in time.
+(This is most useful on logs spanning many years, where nicknames may be potentially reused after some time.)
+The syntax is as follows:

+`<nickname>!<start_date>/<end_date>@<start_time>/<end_time>`

+A complete example is `Joe!2002-10-03/2004-11-01@00:00:00/12:00:00`.
+This would capture events occurring from 2002-10-03 up to 2004-11-01 (but not including 2004-11-01), occurring from midnight to noon.
+The date and time sections are completely independent and tested separately.

 Bugs and Feature Requests
 -------------------------